tiiuae/scs-pki-research/doc/nitrohsm.md

-# NitroHSM Usage guideline
+# Nitrokey HSM 2 Usage Guideline

 ## Creating CA Fast Forward

-This article demonstrates the process of creating 3 Tier CA backed by NitroHSM 2.
-Which means that all of the private keys will be created and stored on HSM, thus keeping them secure.
-The certificate chain can be kept public in such case.
+This article demonstrates the process of creating 3 Tier CA backed by Nitrokey HSM 2.
+That means all private keys will be created and stored on an HSM, thus keeping them secure.
+The certificate chain can be made public in such case.

 ### Cryptography

-NitroHSM2 module supports the following algorithms:
+Nitrokey HSM 2 module supports the following algorithms:

  - rsa 1024, 2048, 3072 and 4096
  - NIST-P 192, 256 and 384-521